piplus2/juicer-1.6-nextflow/README.md

 - [Nextflow](https://www.nextflow.io/) `>= 23.10.0`
 - Java 11+
-- Juicer helper scripts (already vendored in `bin/`)
+- Juicer helper scripts (located in `bin/`)
-- `bwa-mem2`, `samtools`, `juicer_tools`, GNU coreutils, Perl, and AWK
+- `bwa-mem2`, `samtools`, `juicer_tools`, GNU coreutils, Perl, and AWK (calls to Docker containers in the scripts)
-- Optional CUDA-capable GPUs for HiCCUPS and motif discovery stages
+- Optional CUDA-capable GPUs for HiCCUPS

 Install tools through modules, Conda, Singularity, system packages, or your cluster environment.
-The bundled profiles assume binaries are on `PATH`; adapt `conf/base.config` if you rely on containers or modules.
+The bundled profiles assume binaries are on `PATH` (defined in `conf/base.config`).

 ## Inputs